GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/extensions-101/index.md

 - Web page content enrichment.
 - Information aggregation.

 These are just a few examples of the many things that extensions can do.
-See the [Chrome Web Store][chrome-web-store] to see thousands of different examples of published extensions.
+Visit the [Chrome Web Store][chrome-web-store] to see thousands of different examples of published extensions.

 ## Web technologies {: #web-tech }